techidaily/site-win11-tips/source/_posts/guiding-windows-users-to-fix-f429f-camera-app-hurdle.md

 ![The Driver Booster window](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/driver-booster-software.jpg)

  The easiest way to check for outdated device drivers and update them on your PC is to utilize driver updater software.
 Such apps will scan your PC and tell you if your camera driver needs updating.
-Our[Driver Booster guide](https://www.makeuseof.com/update-windows-drivers-driver-booster-8/) includes instructions for updating drivers with that software.
-Or you can utilize any of the free alternatives in our[best free driver updaters post](https://www.makeuseof.com/windows-best-free-driver-updaters/) .
+Our [Driver Booster guide](https://www.makeuseof.com/update-windows-drivers-driver-booster-8/) includes instructions for updating drivers with that software.
+Or you can utilize any of the free alternatives in our [best free driver updaters post](https://www.makeuseof.com/windows-best-free-driver-updaters/) .

 ## 8\.
 Reinstall Windows Camera App